 Prosecutors claim that modern DUI breath testing equipment is sensitive enough to distinguish mouth alcohol from deep lung air.
 However, tests have shown that this isn’t always so.

-To learn more about digestive disorders and DUI, please see our article: How GERD, reflux, heartburn and hiatal hernia can “trick” Nevada DUI breath testing devices.
+To learn more about digestive disorders and DUI, please see our article: How GERD, reflux, heartburn and hiatal hernia can “trick” DUI breath testing devices.